mixerby/arweave-node-checker/README.md

-Put your node IP and Arweave wallet to nodes.txt and run a arweave-node-checker.py
+Put your node IP and Arweave wallet address to nodes.txt and run a arweave-node-checker.py

 Python required